Spoonerbard/whispers-from-the-ash/docs/admin/pre-session-information.md

   * **Critical Hits:** On a critical hit, roll the relevant damage dice, add your modifiers, and then multiply the total by two.
   * **Fumbles:**  Rolling a natural 1 on an attack roll will result in a fumble.
 This might mean dropping your weapon, hitting an ally by mistake, or some other unfortunate (and potentially humorous) consequence.
 I'll determine the effect based on the situation.
   * **Short Rests:** You can spend hit dice during a short rest to regain hit points.
 Roll the hit dice you choose to spend, and add your Constitution modifier to each roll.
 The total is how many hit points you regain.
   * **Long Rests:** You regain all your hit dice on a long rest.
 However, be warned: long resting in the Mournland is extremely dangerous without a secure location.
-We'll cover that in more detail during the first session.
   * **Materials and Components:** Unless otherwise stated, assume that your character has any mundane equipment they need.
 Feel free to ask if you are unsure.

 **Safety and Inclusivity:**